bryceshen1/FIRST/.github/steps/3-creating-releases.md

 - **Description**: Release notes explaining what changed
 - **Attachments**: Optional compiled binaries, documentation, or other files

-### :keyboard: Task: Create Your First Full Release
+### :keyboard: Task: Create your First full release

 1. Navigate to your repository's "Code" tab
 2. Click on "Releases" in the right sidebar